-When you establish an Account, you and your Financial Professional receive online and phone Trust Share exchange and redemption privileges.
-If bank information is provided for your Account, you will also have the option to make EFT transfers to your Account for Trust Share purchases and EFT transfers to your bank account of Trust Share redemption proceeds.
-To access your Account online, register at franklintempleton529.com and accept the terms.
-You can discontinue or reinstate your and your Financial Professional's online and phone exchange and redemption privileges by contacting the Program Manager.
+When you establish an Account, you receive online and phone Trust Share exchange and redemption privileges.
+If bank information is provided for your Account, you will also have the option to make EFT transfers to your Account for Trust Share purchases and EFT Transfers to your bank account of Trust Share redemption proceeds.
+To access your Account online, register at njbest.com and accept the terms.
+You can discontinue or reinstate your online and phone exchange and redemption privileges by contacting the Program Manager.